 Joe recently built and installed downtown Walnut Creek, California’s only artistic “bicycle tethering posts”.
 Titled “Bicycle Watchers“, it enables bikes to be safely secured near the curb without blocking the sidewalk for pedestrians.
 What makes this installation unusual is a row of large steel birds perched along the top bar between the posts.
 [Perhaps they are keeping an eye on the bikes!]
 With typical confidence, Joe doubts that cyclists will think this concept is “for the b….” well, you know.

 Joe hits the trail – again and again

 For the past 20 years, Joe has been an unnoticed “Gorilla Artist”, placing sculpture in public places, without an invitation.
-Very often, it then disappears and Joe is the last to know where it went.
+Very often, it then disappears.
 One time Joe left a large steel cactus sculpture in the Ruth Bancroft [cactus] Garden after its sculpture exhibition was finished.
-He hid it among the living cacti that inspired it .
-When the garden manager found the new arrival, she called Joe to remind him of the garden’s policy that there be no permanent sculpture in garden .
+He hid it among the living cacti that inspired its design .
+When the garden manager found the new arrival, she called Joe to remind him that all sculpture must be removed from the garden .
 And then she said “But Ruth Bancroft really likes it and wants it to stay”.
-Recently the garden was refurbished and his cactus was moved to the main entrance area.
 Another victory for gorilla art!